Meet The Team

 Emily Donovan, co-founder

 Emily is co-founder of Clean Cape Fear.
-Her work has helped elevate NC's PFAS contamination crisis to the national stage.
-She has testified before Congress twice regarding PFAS contamination.
-She created a lobby day effort in Washington, DC for local community members and participated in a Washington Post Live panel discussion with actor Mark Ruffalo and lawyer Rob Bilott.
+Her work has helped elevate NC's PFAS contamination crisis to the national and international stage.
+She has testified before Congress twice regarding PFAS contamination and was recently recognized by UN experts as a human rights defender for her work in helping secure the first ever federal drinking water standards for PFAS—including GenX.
 She helped organize and co-host two screenings of the movie, Dark Waters, in Wilmington and Raleigh featuring special guest, Mark Ruffalo--both events resulted in NC's Attorney General suing DuPont/Chemours for natural resource damages and NC's General Assembly filing a historic amount of PFAS bills during the 2021-2022 legislative session.
-Recently, she helped secure reverse osmosis filling stations for 49 public schools impacted by PFAS contamination in Brunswick and New Hanover counties.
+Emily helped secure reverse osmosis filling stations for 49 public schools impacted by PFAS contamination in Brunswick and New Hanover counties.
 She is a member of the leadership team for the National PFAS Contamination Coalition and sits on various community advisory boards and coalitions working to address PFAS contamination.
+Most recently, she engaged the United Nations Human Rights Council to investigate business-related human rights abuses associated with PFAS exposures within the Lower Cape Fear region.
 She frequents Washington, DC and Raleigh, NC pressuring lawmakers and regulators for quicker responses to our growing PFAS public health crisis.

-Emily lives in Brunswick County with her husband, David, and boy/girl twins.
+Emily is a former youth ministry leader who now does communications work for a local church.
+She lives in Brunswick County with her husband, David, and boy/girl twins.
 She's been a resident of Brunswick County since 2009.

 Harper Peterson, co-founder